 But as a real estate wholesaler, you want to get motivated seller leads now!

 That’s where PPC (Pay Per Click) comes in.
 Instead of waiting for your website to climb the organic rankings, you can pay to run ads on Google that appear at the top of the search results for your target keywords.
-This is a great way to fast-track your efforts and begin pulling leads while you wait for your website to rank organically.

-If you do a good job with your marketing, you should consistently be getting leads to come across your desk.
 Not all of them will be a good fit, but many will, and you should always set up an appointment to meet the seller at the property on those.

-Your job on the appointment is to build rapport with the seller and get as much information as possible about the house and their situation.
 Many wholesalers find it helpful to go ahead and take pictures or videos of the property so they can refer back to them later.
 This is especially helpful if you plan to run numbers with your buyers later.

 It is entirely up to you if you want to get the property under contract on the first appointment or not.
 This will depend on a few things: